kendo-labs/knockout-kendo/web/Tooltip.md

           };
       selected: true
       id: one
   - title: Using the Title Attribute
-      description: This example demonstrates using the title attribute of a element for Tooltip content
+      description: This example demonstrates using the title attribute of a element for Tooltip content.
       view: |
           <div data-bind="kendoTooltip: {}" title="I am a tooltip!"></div>
       js: |
           var ViewModel = function() {};
       id: two
   - title: Specifying Filters
       description: This example demonstrates using the filter configuration option
       view: |
           <div data-bind="kendoTooltip: { filter: tipFilter }">